yiisoft/validator/docs/guide/en/using-validator.md

 ### Providing rules via dedicated object

-Could help reuse the same set of rules across different places.
+It could help to reuse the same set of rules in different locations.
 Two ways are possible - using PHP attributes and specifying explicitly via interface method implementation.

 #### Using PHP attributes